x3tb3t/hyde/_posts/2018-08-03-Frida-for-Android.md

 ##### Install Frida server on android device or emulator

-First download the frida server build which belongs to your Android device architecture (ARM, x86, x64, etc.) with the exact same version of frida installed on your client: <a>https://github.com/frida/frida/releases</a>
+First download the frida server build which belongs to your Android device architecture (ARM, x86, x64, etc.) with the exact same version as frida installed on your client: <a>https://github.com/frida/frida/releases</a>

 Then issue the following commands:
 ```bash